katherinestout/crystalgame/README.md

 # crystalgame
-This is a simple javascript game.
+This is a simple vanilla javascript game.

 ## How to play
 A random number is generated, click on the crystals to try and get to that random number.